Shuquanh9009/apcsa-freedom-project/entries/entry01.md

 system that will give high security standards.
 As I research more about this project, I might change some of my orginal thinkings or add new features down to create a more complex smart lock system that's different than others.
 ##### Source
-I will found all related home security projects on https://create.arduino.cc/projecthub/projects and will build on my version on the smart lock based on the standards that I want.
+I will find all related home security projects on https://create.arduino.cc/projecthub/projects and will build on my version on the smart lock based on the standards that I want.